openvinotoolkit/openvino/samples/python/model_creation_sample/README.md

 ## How It Works

 At startup, the sample application does the following:
-- Reads command line parameters.
+- Reads command-line parameters.
 - [Builds a Model](../../../docs/OV_Runtime_UG/model_representation.md) and passes a weights file.
-- Loads the model and input data to the OpenVINO™ Runtime plugin.
+- Loads the model and input data to the OpenVINO Runtime plugin.
 - Does synchronous inference and processes output data, logging each step in a standard output stream.

 For more information, refer to the ["Integrate OpenVINO Runtime with Your Application" Guide](../../../docs/OV_Runtime_UG/integrate_with_your_application.md).